jarkonik/jarkonik.github.io/content/post-1.md

 [taxonomies]
 tags = ["projects", "embeded", "rust", "esp32"]
 [extra]
 summary = "A personal project of mine - a device that allows maintaing constaint soil moisture for a plant.
 Including a small OLED screen, web interface, persistent storage.
-Built on top of ESP32 platform." mathjax = "tex-mml" cover_image = "images/post-1/cover.jpg"
+Built in Rust on top of ESP32 platform using an excellent embasy suite." mathjax = "tex-mml" cover_image = "images/post-1/cover.jpg"
 +++